CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 Jeff Preshing's blog post [Memory Reodering Caught in the Act](https://preshing.com/20120515/memory-reordering-caught-in-the-act/) is a great read that includes a short benchmark to shows this exact example of hardware Write -> Read reordering.

-You can find my C++ re-implementation of the benchmark [here](https://github.com/CoffeeBeforeArch/misc_code/blob/master/hw_barrier/hw_barrier.cpp).
+You can find my C++ implementation of the benchmark from that post [here](https://github.com/CoffeeBeforeArch/misc_code/blob/master/hw_barrier/hw_barrier.cpp).
 This can be compiled with:

 ```bash
 g++ hw_barrier.cpp -o hw_barrier -O2 -lpthread